-12 Conclusion
+8 Conclusion

-Arson is a major social and economic problem, causing large scale property damage, injury and loss of life.
-It is considered the most important cause of fire in most European states having the largest impact in terms of severity and a greater frequency than any other single cause of fire.
+Arson is a social and economic problem, causing property damage, injury and loss of life.
+It is considered an important cause of fire in most European states having large impact in terms of severity.
 As this guidance document has explained, the factor that makes it more challenging to combat than other causes of fire is the fact that it is stems from the wilful act of a human intelligence (often seeking to maximise damage or even personal injury) and the motivations can be complex and difficult to pin down.

 This introduces more dimensions and complexity to risk assessment than is the case with most other hazards and complacency or resignation are not options.
-Businesses and enterprises that ignore arson may have to pay a price from which recovery may not be possible.
+Businesses and enterprises that ignore arson may have to pay a price from which recovery may not be possible when the damage occurs.

-Managers need not only to familiarise with state-of-the-art control and surveillance measures (of which the most important are outlined in this document) but also to establish systems and structures for the maintenance of a continuous state of vigilance for developments that might point to increased risk of arson.
+Responsible persons for safety/security need not only to familiarise with state-of-the-art control and surveillance measures (of which the most important are outlined in this document) but also to establish systems and structures for the maintenance of a continuous state of vigilance for developments that might point to increased risk of arson.
 This state of preparedness should include an awareness of the actions required in a post-fire scenario so that investigators are given the best possible chance of establishing if the facility appears to be under attack from the arsonist, thus enabling remedial measures to be implemented quickly.